spacemeshos/docs/docs/start/smeshing/start.md

 ## System Requirements

 To start smeshing, you must first become a full node on the Spacemesh protocol.
 A **full node** only stores the blockchain ledger and executes the transactions contained in valid.
 A full node can only become a **smeshing node** if it satisfies the additional requirements for smeshing.
-Visit the [requirements](./requirements.md) page to see if your system satisfies the requirements.
+Visit the [System Requirements](./requirements.md) page to see if your system satisfies the requirements.
 If it does, congratulations! continue reading to start smeshing.

+## Network Configuration

+While setting up a full or smeshing node is as simple as running the Smapp and going through the steps, if you run into any network-related issues, visit the [Network Configuration](./netconfig.md) page.
+It is also recommended to go through the Network Configuration page to see that all the network-related settings are in order so you can have a smooth, uninterrupted smeshing experience.

+If you come across any network-related issue and cannot find its solution on the Network Configuration page, post your problem on Discord (invite given above) and someone should reach out to you with a solution.

 ## Choosing Your Guide